zengapay/zengapay-php/README.md

 ### Sample Payment Request (Collection)

-The **requestPayment** method enables you to request funds from your customer(s) or any mobile money account holder and deposit the funds into your ZENGAPAY account.
+The **requestPayment** method enables you to request/collect funds from your customer(s) or any mobile money account holder and deposit the funds into your ZENGAPAY account.

 ```php
    $zengaPayAPI = new zengaPayAPI("api.zengapay.com");